Mymrino

 Mymrino (Мы́мрино) is a rural locality (a village) in Uzkinskoye Rural Settlement of Znamensky District, in Oryol Oblast, Russia.
 Population:

 History

 Mymrino got its name from the nickname that the peasants gave to their landowner; they called her Mymra.
 It was first mentioned in 1678 as part of the Sevsky category of the Karachevsky district as an estate in the Khotiml camp.

 After the Chernobyl disaster, Mymrino was in the radiation zone of the fourth degree.

 Notable people

-Mymrino is the birthplace of politician Gennady Zyuganov.
+Mymrino is the birthplace of politician and former Soviet Army colonel Gennady Zyuganov.